slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Heart, head and soul in your interview.
 Make the interview feeling safe. when you have passion you communicate better -->

 How to tell good stories?

 Good stories condense a massive amount of information into a consumable and shareable form.
 Its primary purpose isn’t accuracy, but entertainment; and when it is accurate, it’s only accurate to the extent that the story requires in order to remain relevant.

 > *'Cinema is just life with the boring parts cut out.' -- Alfred Hitchcock*

 > *'The more you say, the less people remember.' -- François Fénelon*

 How to discord?

 Argue as you're right.
 Listen as you're wrong.

 - «Will you tell me your story?
 I’d love to know how you came to this point of view.
 It sounds like I could learn something.»

 > *'Never argue with a fool, onlookers may not be able to tell the difference.' -- Mark Twain*

 <!--
+Hints on public speaking:

+When public speaking you dont need to answer their question. you can say whatever you want if its interesting.
+Know when to answer boring on easy to misinterpret questions.
+Agree as much as you can without lieing.
+Ask questions instead of saying desagreements.

 1 - «Rescue people instead of «cold calling».
 Include people to gain allies.
 Become the conduit in your circle — the one who makes sure introductions are made.
 It really is as simple as asking, “Have you met my friend, Johnny?”
 Take that responsibility and welcome strangers into your group, and you’ll help everyone feel like they’re part of the conversation.
 That’s all anyone wants when they’re out – to feel included.
 2 - Small and open groups.
 Opening line: "Hi, I'm X and I dont know anybody in this party."
 3 - Go to the bar and meet people there.